SAP-samples/sap-tech-bytes/README.md

 - [2021-05-03-hana-existing-starting](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-05-03-hana-existing-starting) by [jung-thomas](https://github.com/jung-thomas)

 ## Recent Blog Posts
+- [SAP Tech Bytes: btp CLI - managing configuration](https://blogs.sap.com/?p=1404163) by DJ Adams (Tue Sep 14 2021)
+  - Understand and manage the btp CLI client configuration.
+This is a follow-on post from the previous one: SAP Tech Bytes: btp CLI – logging in and starts where we left off there, with you logged in.
+When you connect and authenticate, the connection and login details are stored locally, as ...
 - [SAP Tech Bytes: btp CLI – logging in](https://blogs.sap.com/?p=1400128) by DJ Adams (Tue Sep 07 2021)
   - Start exploring with the btp CLI by logging in, then finding and selecting a subaccount for subsequent activities.
 This is a follow-on post from the previous one: SAP Tech Bytes – btp CLI installation and assumes you’ve got it set up according to that post, in an SAP Business Application ...
 - [SAP Tech Bytes: btp CLI - installation](https://blogs.sap.com/?p=1396954) by DJ Adams (Wed Sep 01 2021)